chaseries/ita-notes/02 Getting Started/notes.md

 8     A[i + 1] = key
 ```

+We use loop invariants to help us understand why an algorithm is correct.
+We
+must show three things about a loop invariant:

+* Initialization: It is true prior to the first iteration of the loop
+* Maintenance: If it is true before an iteration of the loop, it remains true before the next iteration
+* Termination: When the loop terminates, the invariant gives us a useful property that helps show the algorithm is correct.

 ### Definitions

 *Keys*: In the *sorting problem*, *keys* are the numbers of an array by which we sort.
 *Loop invariants*:

+## 2.2 Analyzing Algorithms

+*Analyzing* an algorithm has come to mean predicting the resources that the algorithm requires.
+Occasionally, resources such as memory, communication bandwidth, or computer hardware are of primary concern.
+Usually, though, it is time.